-If a backup was interrupted, you do not need to do any special considerations, just invoke borg create as you always do.
+If a backup was interrupted, you normally do not need to do anything special, just invoke borg create as you always do.
+If the repository is still locked, you may need to run borg break-lock before the next backup.
 You may use the same archive name as in previous attempt or a different one (e.g. if you always include the current datetime), it does not matter.